learningmatter-mit/T-NFF/README.md

   <img src="images/tnff.jpg" width="500">
 </p>

-The model is based on SchNet [1-4].
-It provides an interface to train and evaluate neural networks for force fields, specifically tested on coarse-grained ionic liquid simulations
+The model is based on SchNet [1].
+It provides an interface to train and evaluate neural networks for force fields, specifically tested on coarse-grained ionic liquid simulations.
+Furthermore, the work pipeline uses the coarse-graining auto-encoders for determining the statistically most viable coarse-grain mapping [2].

 ## Usage